Carving the Future in Community Colleges

 I've been teaching at this community college for over a month now after finally moving to the province from Metro Manila.
 This wasn't planned.
 The opportunity just came literally knocking at our door.

-When my wife and I moved here a couple of months ago we thought of helping the community by setting up small businesses that can earn income for us while helping others.
+When my wife and I moved here a couple of months ago, we thought of helping the community by setting up small businesses that can earn income for us while helping others.
 Running a computer shop on a lot adjacent to the community college -- providing a small academic support facility for personal use and internet research and conducting free once-a-month computer and English tutorials (in coordination with HARNESS Phils) -- seemed good enough as a starting endeavor.
-Little did I know that another opportunity will suddenly arrive through an invitation from the former local chief executive.
+Little did I know that another opportunity would suddenly arrive through an invitation from the former local chief executive.

 We only planned to chip an impact outside the gates of the community college but now I'm actually within its fence hopefully carving an even greater influence in it's rural-styled classrooms.